rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 we as his sons or members of his crew did something well, he praised us.
 In the toughest situations, Jack could usually crack a confident smile and say, "The bigger they are, the harder they fall."
-When things were going well, Jack would say with pride, "Let’s get to getting while the getting is good," or "Now we’re logging," or "Slick as a whistle," or "Steady she goes\!"
-This last being a derivation of the Sailor’s Union of the Pacific motto "Steady as she goes," an indication of Jack’s maritime background.
+When things were going well, Jack would say with pride, "Letâ€™s get to getting while the getting is good," or "Now weâ€™re logging," or "Slick as a whistle," or "Steady she goes\!"
+This last being a derivation of the Sailorâ€™s Union of the Pacific motto "Steady as she goes," an indication of Jackâ€™s maritime background.
 Willing to try new things, Jack would say, "Give it a whirl."
-Signaling the end of a long day, he would say, "Let’s head for the barn and rustle up some grub," with a reminder, "Don’t tell your mother what we did today."
+Signaling the end of a long day, he would say, "Letâ€™s head for the barn and rustle up some grub," with a reminder, "Donâ€™t tell your mother what we did today."

 Standing 5-feet and 10-inches tall and weighing 175 lb, he was a man